Please also see the following pages for more detailed information.

 A method which performs multiple sets of PCR reactions on several pieces of DNA simultaneously.

-A tumour suppressor gene that causes cancer when both copies are mutated in a single cell.
+A tumour suppressor gene that causes cancer when both copies are altered in a single cell.

 A change in DNA sequence that damages RB1 gene function and may cause retinoblastoma.

-One copy of the RB1 gene is mutated while the other is normal.
+One copy of the RB1 gene is altered while the other is normal.

-Both copies of the RB1 gene are mutated.
+Both copies of the RB1 gene are altered.

 Both copies of the RB1 gene are normal, and there are too many copies of the MYCN gene (A = amplification).